 - Integrations with payroll, accounting, etc.

-While it might seem like a stellar deal to invest in an Human Resource Information System Software rather than purchasing individual modules, it is counterproductive if you aren’t ready to restructure your HR processes around the product.
-In such cases, it would be wise to use process specific HR apps to meet the business needs.
+While it might seem smart to invest in individual modules rather than purchasing an all-in-one Human Resource Information System, it is counterproductive if you have to keep jumping between multiple interfaces to manage HR processes.
+In such cases, it would be wise to go for a readymade HR Cloud.